-During the school year there are a number of inter-House sporting and cultural activities which are run by the members of the Houses themselves with guidance from the House Manager and other members of staff.
+During the school year there are a number of inter-House sporting and cultural activities which are run by the members of the Houses with guidance from other members of staff.
 All pupils are encouraged to take part in these activities and to be responsible for them.